 Outlaw Motorcycle (OMG) and Street Gangs have been active for several years in Washington State.
 Both Outlaw Motorcycle Gangs (OMG) and Street Gangs have now become entrenched in the region.
 Street Gangs are involved in a variety of crimes to include drug trafficking, fraud, and prostitution, and have formed alliances with other gangs.
 They often serve as distribution networks for Mexican National Drug Trafficking Organizations (DTOs).
 Gang membership and affiliation continue to rise in Washington State.
 Many gangs have infiltrated Indian Country and cooperated with DTOs, which has enabled them to recruit additional members.
 Both street gangs and OMGs pose a serious threat to the safety of law enforcement personnel and to the safety of local communities.

-June 26, 2010 in Intelligence Fusion Centers, Washington
+Intelligence Fusion Centers, Washington

 CUI Washington State Fusion Center Overview Brief, April 2010.